palle-k/DL4S/README.md

 Features include implementations for many basic binary and unary operators, broadcasting, matrix operations, convolutional and recurrent neural networks, commonly used optimizers, second derivatives and much more.
+DL4S provides implementations for common network architectures, such as VGG, AlexNet, ResNet and Transformers.

 While its primary purpose is deep learning and optimization, DL4S can be used as a library for vectorized mathematical operations like numpy.